ornfelt/wander_nodes_util/README.md

 # My utility scripts for generating / visualizing wanderer nodes based on [Trickerer's](https://github.com/trickerer/Trinity-Bots) Npcbots

-## Live map of wandering bots
+# Live map of wandering bots

 I created a live map of wandering bots (based on [Azerothcore playermap](https://github.com/azerothcore/playermap)).
 The

+To use the botmap you need to alter your AzerothCore / TrinityCore fork so that when a wander node is reached

-# Azeroth:
+## Azeroth:
 ![Bot map Azeroth](./images/botmap_azeroth.png?raw=true "Bot map Azeroth")

-# Outland:
+## Outland:
 ![Bot map Outland](./images/botmap_outland.png?raw=true "Bot map Outland")

-# Northrend:
+## Northrend:
 ![Bot map Northrend](./images/botmap_northrend.png?raw=true "Bot map Northrend")

-## Interactive wander nodes map
+# Interactive wander nodes map

-# Interaction:
+## Interaction:

 The wander node maps (see html-files) are generated using pyvis, so you can interact with the nodes by dragging them around or zooming to get a closer look.
-The nodes are directed and you can see the corresponding ID if you zoom in.
+The nodes are directed and you can see the corresponding ID's if you zoom in.

 Example of enlarged view of Shadowmoon Valley / Terokkar Forest:

 ![Interactive map example](./images/outland_interactive_map_example.png?raw=true "Interactive map example")

-# Outland:
+## Outland:
 ![Interactive map Outland](./images/outland_interactive_map.png?raw=true "Interactive map Outland")

-# Northrend:
+## Northrend:
 ![Interactive map Northrend](./images/northrend_interactive_map.png?raw=true "Interactive map Northrend")

-# Eastern Kingdoms:
+## Eastern Kingdoms:
 ![Interactive map EK](./images/eastern_kingdoms_interactive_map.png?raw=true "Interactive map EK")

-# Kalimdor:
+## Kalimdor:
 ![Interactive map Kalimdor](./images/kalimdor_interactive_map.png?raw=true "Interactive map Kalimdor")

-# Azeroth (Eastern Kingdoms and Kalimdor):
+## Azeroth (Eastern Kingdoms and Kalimdor):
 ![Interactive map Azeroth](./images/azeroth_interactive_map.png?raw=true "Interactive map Azeroth")

-## Info
+# Info

 I don't recommend using any scripts unless you look into the code and try to understand what it does.
 The code is for personal use and I haven't generalized it for external usage.
 This respo is mostly for showing cool features and tracking changes :)